nbelmokhtar/Udacity_AZMLND_Project_3_Capstone/starter_file/README.md

 Here's a [screen recording](https://www.dropbox.com/s/yl9b4pqcduo3je3/nb-udacity-azmlnd-project-3.mp4?dl=0) that demonstrate :

-- A working model
+- A working model.
-- Demo of the deployed  model
+- Demo of the deployed  model.
-- Demo of a sample request sent to the endpoint and its response
+- Demo of a sample request sent to the endpoint and its response.

 ## Standout Suggestions

-Here are some suggestions for a whole bunch of additional things we can do with it.
+Here are some suggestions for a whole bunch of additional things we can do with this project.

+- Convert the model to ONNX format.
+- Deploy the model to the Edge using Azure IoT Edge.
+- Enable logging in the deployed web app.

+For AutoML :

+- Increase "experiment_timeout_minutes" in order to achieve better results and also opt for deep learning capability.

+For HyperDrive :

+- Use Deep Learning models like ANNs and CNNs through Keras, TensorFlow, or PyTorch.